Ovelny/birb/README.md

 If you want to repost right away, `birb oops --resend` will trigger the `tweet` command after deletion.

+## Compatibility

+birb has only been tested for Linux.
+It works with any version of Python3.

 ## Installation

 Create an app on [apps.twitter.com](https://apps.twitter.com) with a name of your liking, and run `pip`: